Pascal-Kueng/dyadMLM/dev/centering.md

 attr(data, "interdep")$temporal_predictor_decompositions
 ```

-with one row per predictor component.
+with one row for the raw predictor and one row per constructed temporal
+component.

 Generated `.i_*_cwp` and `.i_*_cbp` columns also appear in the normalized
 generated-column table returned by `interdep_generated_columns()`.
-Raw
+Raw source
-undecomposed predictor records are intentionally excluded from that table
-because they are source columns, not package-generated columns.
+records are excluded from the temporal part of that table because they are not
+package-generated columns.
+Their model-specific APIM, DIM, or DSM columns are
+included.

 ## APIM Columns